-Elizabeth Started All the TROUBLE tells the story of the long and hard battle to win women the right to vote.
-Spanning over two centuries, we learn about the unique challenges these women faced and the fascinating journey they went on.
-From the Declaration of Sentiments to the 19th Amendment, we find out how the movement started, what kept it going, and why it took so long to end.
-After reading or listening to Elizabeth Started All the TROUBLE (check YouTube for a read aloud), answer and reflect on the questions below.
+Elizabeth Started All the TROUBLE tells the story of the long, hard battle to win women the right to vote.
+Spanning over two centuries, it shares the the challenging journey these women faced, and the story of how they got there.
+From the Declaration of Sentiments to the 19th Amendment, this book shares the full chronology of the Women's Rights movement.
+This work makes the names of the movement leaders come alive.
+It shows them as powerful human beings driven by strength and determination.